 (a) If the answer is yes or yes, in part, please cite the relevant law(s) and measures and provide examples or cases of successful implementation/ enforcement of those offence(s) in relation to the above-mentioned firearms offences.
 If possible, refer to most recent or significant cases and attach judgments.

-(Does your country’s legislation consider any of the offences referred to in questions 10, 11, 12, 13, 14, 15 and 16 above as predicate offences for the offence of money-laundering (art.
+(Panama – delete the question/ Senegal – retain the question)Does your country’s legislation consider any of the offences referred to in questions 10, 11, 12, 13, 14, 15 and 16 above as predicate offences for the offence of money-laundering (art.
 5 of the Protocol in conjunction with art.
 6, para.
 2, of the Convention)?

 Yes Yes, in part No